ExcelFunctions.net Logo

 The Excel NORM.S.INV function calculates the inverse of the Standard Normal Cumulative Distribution Function for a supplied probability value.

 The Norm.S.Inv function is new in Excel 2010 and so is not available in earlier versions of Excel.
-However, the function is simply a new version of the Normsinv function that is available in earlier versions of Excel.
+However, the function is simply an updated version of the Normsinv function, which is available in earlier versions of Excel.

 NORM.S.INV( probability )

-Where the probability argument is the probability value (between 0 and 1), for which you want to calculate the inverse of the standard normal cumulative distribution function.
+Where the supplied probability argument is the probability value (between 0 and 1), at which you want to calculate the inverse of the standard normal cumulative distribution function.

-Note that Excel uses an interative method to calculate the Norm.S.Inv function and seeks to find a result, z, such that:
+Note that Excel uses an iterative method to calculate the Norm.S.Inv function and seeks to find a result, z, such that:

 NORM.S.DIST( z, TRUE ) = probability